-What life-changing or life-saving inventions are we missing out on because a would-be immigrant is not here?
+What life-changing or life-saving inventions are we missing out on because of an immigrant who is not here?

 It’s not just about high-tech.
 If you’ve eaten at any Asian restaurant in the last few years, you’ve probably seen Sriracha sauce, the red hot sauce in a large, round bottle with a green spout.
 It was named Ingredient of the Year in 2010.
 Sriracha sauce was created by David Tran, a refugee from Vietnam whose company is named after the freighter ship on which he escaped from Vietnam, the Huy Fong.

-What foods, flavors, and experiences are we missing out on because a would-be immigrant is not here?
+What foods, flavors, and experiences are we missing out on because an immigrant is not here?

-Even if most immigrants won’t make break-through contributions to the world — and again, we won’t know which ones until they have the opportunity — all working immigrants are a positive addition to the economy.
+Even if most immigrants won’t make break-through contributions to the world — and again, we won’t know which ones until they have the opportunity — all working immigrants help the economy.

 Labor is a key ingredient in most products and services we buy.
 When labor is cheaper, the products and services we consume become less expensive.
 Imagine cheaper food or electronics, or a less expensive night out at a restaurant.
 Cheaper products and services also help the poor, even more so than they help the middle-class.

-In addition, immigrants don’t just sell us their labor, they buy our products.
-To have more immigrants in the economy is to increase aggregate demand in the economy.
+It’s not just that immigrants sell us their labor.
+They buy our products too.
+More immigrants in the economy means more aggregate demand in the economy.

 Because We’re Human

-To allow immigrants to come here is to let the very poor lift themselves out of poverty.
-I suspect very few immigrants want a hand-out, and most simply want the opportunity to work.
-Why take the risk to leave home and live far away from family if not for the opportunity?
+Immigration allows the poor to lift themselves out of poverty.
+I suspect very few immigrants want a hand-out.
+Most simply want to work.
+Why risk leaving home, living far away from family, if not for the opportunity?
 The “lazy” immigrants don’t immigrate; they stay home.

 Immigrants send money to their friends and family in home countries.
 This is the most ennobling form of international aid.
-This money reaches individual families, one by one, and is not a large grant of one country to another.
+This money reaches individual families, one by one.

 Where is the compassion for the desperately poor people who come here to work, helping themselves, their children, and us?
 3/